Jacinto27/vscode-R_Wiki/Contributing.md

 * A new VS Code window should open, with '[Extension Development Host]' in the title bar.
 This is running your modified version of vscode-R

 ## Lint

 We use [eslint](https://eslint.org/) for linting our sources.
 You can run eslint across the sources by calling yarn eslint from a terminal or command prompt.

-To lint the source as you make changes you can install the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+To lint the source as you make changes, you can install the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 ## Pull Request

-* Fork it(via GitHub) in your account
+* Fork it (via GitHub) in your account
 * Add your project URL

 ```sh